-Once again, in this poem, Ramanujan is in search of self-identity.
+Once again, in this peem, Ramanujan is in search of self-identity.
 He compares the animal and human worlds to draw a parallel between them.
 Nature's laws of exploitation operate in human societies, but are often forgotten by man.
-Rediscovery of these laws correlates man to nature and establishes a closer link between individual and his environment.
-In his search for affinities (relationships) to identify the self, Ramanujan seeks to explore these similarities between human and insect societies.
-Men build this society by working hard continuously for years, but sometimes the strong and powerful enemies drive them away from their homes.
-But the flesh of dead ones to the last ivory bone without disturbing its inner structure complete with fang and grin'76
+Rediscovery of these laws correlates man to nature and establishes a closer link between individual his environment.
+In his search for affinities and (relationships) to identify the self, Ramanujan seeks to explore these similarities between human and insect Men build this society by working societies. hard continuously for years, but sometimes the strong and powerful enemies drive them away from their homes.
+But

+'They'll pick the flesh of dead ones to the last ivory bone without disturbing its inner structure complete with fang and grin^{,76}